Abhijeetbyte/Collatz-conjecture/README.md

  We are in the loop, and the lowest number in one.
 Every positive integer, if you apply these rules, will eventually end up in the four, two, one loop.
-Commonly called Collatz conjecture or 3N+1 And the number you get by applying 3x+1 are called hailstone numbers, beacuse they go up and down like hailstones
+Commonly called Collatz conjecture or 3N+1 and the number you get by applying 3x+1 are called hailstone numbers, beacuse they go up and down like hailstones

 * Press Enter to See the loop